 So what factors have contributed to the widespread popularity of JavaScript?
 Let’s check those out now.

-- Wide applicability: It’s a universal language.
-JavaScript is used to create a wide variety of applications, including web-based applications, mobile apps, desktop apps, and games.
+• Wide applicability: It’s a universal language.
+JavaScript is used for building websites, web-based, mobile, desktop apps, and games.

-- Strong community: JavaScript has a large and active community of developers contributing to the language’s development and support.
+• Strong community: JavaScript has a large and active community of web developers contributing to the language’s development and support.
 Thus, new developers find plenty of learning resources and support using JavaScript.

-- Interoperability: You do not need to use JS to build the entire page or application.
-Instead, JavaScript allows you to insert additional JavaScript-based content within a website or web application that is built with another language.
-As a result, there’s no headache related to language used.
+• Interoperability: JavaScript can be used within a website or web application that is built with another language.
+As a result, there’s no headache related to the languages used.

-- Multi-dimensional use: JavaScript primarily helps with front end web development.
-However, you can also use Node.js, a popular JS runtime, for back end web development.
-Therefore, technically, JavaScript is applicable for the front end and back end aspects of a website.
+• Multi-dimensional use: JavaScript primarily helps with front-end web development.
+However, you can also use Node.js for back-end web development.
+Therefore, technically, JavaScript applies to the front-end and back-end aspects of a website.

-Pretty understandable why JavaScript is used so widely.
-So, what can you do with js?
-Let’s find it out now.
+It’s pretty understandable why JavaScript is used so widely.
+So, what can you do with JS?
+Let’s find it out.

 What Can You Do with JS